 You can also request a postponement and update your contact information online

-Internet Explorer and Firefox are recommended for the online Juror Questionnaire service.
+Google Chrome, Mozilla Firefox, Apple Safari, and Chromium Edge are compatible the online Juror Questionnaire service.
 Performance with other browsers may be inconsistent.
-If you do not have a recommended browser, you can download one here: Internet Explorer Firefox.
+If you do not have a recommended browser, you can download one here: Firefox Safari Chrome Edge

 How to Request a Paper Questionnaire